oberd/oui/src/components/drawer-item/readme.md

 # oui-drawer-item

 A container for links or clickable elements to be used by the `oui-drawer` component.
-It inherit position styling from the drawer.
-If the `link` prop is passed it will use an `a` tag, and optionally the `external` boolean props can be set to set the `target="_blank"` and  `rel="noopener noreferrer"` attributes of the link.
-If `link` is not set the content of the label is wrapped in a plain `span` tag and events can be assigned as normal to the host element. e.g. `document.querySelector('oui-drawer-item').addEventListener('click', (evt) => console.log(evt.target))`
+It inherits position styling from the drawer.
+If the `link` prop is passed, it will use an `a` tag, and optionally the `external` boolean props can be set to `target="_blank"` and  `rel="noopener noreferrer"` attributes of the link.
+If `link` is not set, the content of the label is wrapped in a plain `span` tag and events can be assigned as normal to the host element. e.g. `document.querySelector('oui-drawer-item').addEventListener('click', (evt) => console.log(evt.target))`

 ![oui-drawer-item](screenshot01.png)